 The table shows the UK residents visits abroad by country of visit from 2004 to 2008.

-The Charts below give information about travel to and from the UK, and about the most popular countries for UK residents to visit.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The infographics below show employment statistics for UK residents by English language proficiency in 2013.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The table below shows changes in the numbers of residents cycling to work in different areas of the UK between 2001 and 2011.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+the graph below shows the spending of UK residents on visits abroad between 1993 and 2013. summarize the information by selection and reporting the main features, and make comparisons where relevant.

 You live near a public school.
 The school has asked residents to help with the maintenance of school buildings and play areas.
 Write a letter to the principal.